We love museums, sure. But when some, like the Fashioned from Nature exhibit at the V&A, showcase natural fashion…well, that’s next level!

-By Chiara Spagnoli Gabardi
+By Chiara Spagnoli Garbardi

 Since its founding in 1852, London’s Victoria & Albert Museum has been a cultural guardian for art and design, capturing the creative zeitgeist of every era.
 And now that we are living in a time of increasing awareness about the importance of sustainability, the museum is offering an ethical fashion exhibition to the public.

 From April 21st, 2018 to January 27th 2019, this show will illustrate how fashion has evolved towards more eco-friendly practices over the past 400 years, in terms of accessories, women’s style, and fashion clothes for men.

 Such displays demonstrate how our perceptions of nature radically change over time (can you imagine wearing a dress made of actual butterflies today!?)
 More contemporary examples of what we now consider clothing to be ‘fashioned by nature’ include a pineapple fibre clutch-bag, Emma Watson’s Calvin Klein dress made from recycled plastic bottles, and Stella McCartney’s faux furs.

 The aim of this exhibit is to educate visitors, on the beauty and power of nature for inspiration, as well as the use of innovative fabrics to help conserve our planet.

-We weren’t too thrilled to see Greenwashing Queen Vivienne Westwood’s outfits represented here (see here to see why we’re not a fan) but Katharine Hamnett’s 1989 ‘Clean Up or Die’ collection rightfully deserved space at the museum.
+We weren’t too thrilled to see Greenwashing Queen Vivienne Westwood’s outfits represented here (see here to see why we’re not a fan.)
+But Katharine Hamnett’s 1989 ‘Clean Up or Die’ collection rightfully deserved space at the museum.